naerhy/snow-crash/level05/resources/README.md

 ## Walkthrough

-First, let's check if some files exist in the home directory.
+We check if some files exist in the home directory.

 ```bash
 level05@SnowCrash:~$ ls -la